Sign up to our Newsletter

 • Domestic violence

-While all of the cases criminal defense lawyers handle tend to fall in the aforementioned categories, no case is identical to another!
+While the cases lawyers handle typically fall into the aforementioned categories, no two cases are identical!
 Each case will differ vastly from the rest, which is what makes this career both highly interesting and challenging!

 Criminal Lawyer Salary and Job Outlook

-While lawyers are expected to see a 10% job increase over the next decade, the competition to become a criminal defense lawyer will be intense!
-This specialty is common among law students and there are limited job openings available each year.
+While lawyers are expected to see a 10% job increase over the next decade, the competition is only going to increase.
+This legal specialty is common among law students, and there are limited job openings available each year.

 However, criminal defense lawyers can increase their earning potential depending on their experience and location.